Danial-Hussain/Mathematical_Modeling/README.md

 ![](https://latex.codecogs.com/gif.latex?%5Cinline%20%5C%5CA%3A%5Cmathrm%7BEconomy%7D%20%5C%5CD%3A%20%5Cmathrm%7BDemand%7D%20%5C%5CI%3A%20%5Cmathrm%7BIdentity%7D)

 Since closed models are quite rare in the real world, I chose to implement the open model for this project.
 Leontief's model has been used by a plethora of different institutions and companies ranging from the United Nations, General Electric and local governments for a range of applications such as calculating GDP, predicting demand for products/services, and public investments.
-### Lotka-Volterra Competition Dynamical System
+### Lotka-Volterra (Predator-Prey Model) Dynamical System
 The Lotka-Volterra model is a set of differential equations that model the interaction behind a predator and prey species in an ecological system.
 The equations describe how the populations of the two species evolve offer time depending on the predation rate and the reproduction rate of each species.
 The model makes various assumptions:
-1. Supplies are abundant fore the prey
+1. Supplies are abundant for the prey
 2. The population changes relative to its size.
 3. Environmental changes aren't present
 4. The predators can eat endlessly